mtharmen/voting-app/README.md

 6. As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
 7. As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 (This could be implemented using Chart.js or Google Charts.)
 8. As an authenticated user, if I don't like the options on a poll, I can create a new option.

+##Possible Updates:
+1. Ability to link Twitter account and associated polls to a local account
+2. More strict validation of poll options when making a poll